hirrrooo/Better-Extension-Trackers/README.md

 ### Printing Recommendations

 - PETG or Better Recommended
-- **Ensure a pause is inserted allowing for embedded installation of aux module.**
+- **Ensure a pause is inserted, allowing for embedded installation of the aux module.**
 - Disable Supports
 - Default "Standard // Strength" settings are fine.
-- Ensure the filament/printer you are using is tuned well for overhangs.
+- Ensure the filament/printer you use is tuned well for overhangs.